edgedb/edgedb/docs/edgeql/parameters.rst

 .. index:: complex parameters

-Prior to EdgeDB 3.0, parameters can be only :ref:`scalars
-<ref_datamodel_scalar_types>` or arrays of scalars.
-In EdgeDB 3.0, parameters
-can also be tuples.
-If you need to pass complex structures as parameters, use EdgeDB's built-in :ref:`JSON <ref_std_json>` functionality.
+In Gel, parameters can also be tuples.
+If you need to pass complex structures as parameters, use Gel's built-in :ref:`JSON <ref_std_json>` functionality.

 .. code-block:: edgeql-repl